Shade Gardens: Soil Preparation

-The shady areas of a garden may seem to present the greatest challenges, but with appropriate planning, soil preparation and maintenance, these areas can become the most beautiful and usable areas in the landscape.
-Knowing what is achievable in the shade is key, as well as understanding the special requirements of gardening in the shade.
+Gardening in shady areas may seem to present great challenges, but with appropriate planning, soil preparation and maintenance, these areas can become beautiful, usable areas in the landscape.

-Plants that thrive in some degree of shade typically evolved as woodland species, in the shade of deciduous or coniferous forests.
-Along with adapting to shade, they also adapted to the light, often acid, humus soils of the forest.
-Most Colorado soils are mineral soils and much more alkaline than those in moist temperate forests.
+Plants that thrive in some degree of shade often evolved as woodland species, in the shade of deciduous or coniferous forests.
+Along with adapting to shade, they also adapted to lower light and the often acidic, humus soils of the forest.
+Most Colorado soils are mineral soils and are much more alkaline than those found in moist, temperate forests.

-Moisture is often critical to successful shade gardening, but there are several hardy shrubs and perennials that tolerate dry shade.
-In either case, generous soil amendment is essential for successful shade gardening.
+While moisture is often critical to successful shade gardening, there are numerous hardy shrubs and perennials that can successfully tolerate dry shade and our alkaline soils.